Tuesday, March 11, 2025

 Patrollers began resuscitation efforts after finding Heinrich unresponsive.
 They then transported him to the River Run patio where the Ketchum Fire Department transported him to St. Luke’s Wood River hospital.
 He was pronounced dead just before noon.

-Rumors immediately circulated that a skier had been caught in an avalanche but that was not the case.
-One eyewitness said Heinrich appeared to lose a ski and catapult head first into deep snow where a friend dug him out immediately.
+Rumors immediately circulated that a skier had been caught in an avalanche but there was no evidence of an avalanche.
+A friend said Heinrich appeared to lose a ski and catapult head first into deep snow where a friend dug him out immediately.

-Barrett Molter, who worked with Heinrich, said he understood that the medical examiner was looking into the possibility that Heinrich had a heart attack.
+Barrett Molter, who worked with Heinrich, said he understood that the possibility that Heinrich had a heart attack was being considered.

 Sun Valley had picked up more than two feet of snow since Friday afternoon, and skiers were celebrating 10 inches of new powder overnight with snow coming up to the thigh of a 5-foot-5 skier who skied in that area just before Heinrich was believed to have dived in.